Debashis-11101-srijib/30-Day-of-JavaScript-Challenge/README.md

 ![Day_8](./Queries/day_8.png)
 -----------------------

+## Day 9: DOM Manipulation
+Day 9 has been updated in the main file.

 ## Follow My Journey
 Stay updated with my progress by following this repository.
 I am excited to embark on this journey and can't wait to see the progress I make over the next 30 days.
 Let's code our way to success! 💻🚀